Anorov/cloudflare-scrape/README.md

 **1FDQDWLdYDxTnuJzKL6bDqJ5KYT7yqvBVH**

-All donations are unnecessary, unexecpted, but greatly appreciated.
+All donations are unnecessary and not expected, but greatly appreciated.